ravsau/aws-cloud-cost-management/README.md

 # Tips to save money on your AWS bill

-- EIP costs money if it's not attached to anything or is attached to a stopped EC2 instance.
+- Elastic IP(EIP) costs money if it's not attached to anything or is attached to a stopped EC2 instance.
+Even the cost per hour is tiny, it adds up.
 - Consider buying Reserved capacity for Instances, Tables etc. You pay upfront, for big discounts.
 - Consider when you can leverage Spot Instances(They sometimes come at a 90% discount compared to on-demand instance).
 - Even though reserved Instances could save you money, don't buy the wrong type or quantity.
 You may have to put it on Reserved Instance marketplace for sale.